-The company terminated its zakat status for the years from the date of incorporation until December 31, 2020.
+The company finalized its zakat status for the years from the date of incorporation until December 31, 2020.

-2. The years ending on December 31, 2021 and 2022:
+2. The years ending on December 31, 2021 until 2023:

-The company submitted the zakat declaration for the years ending on December 31, 2021 and 2022, and paid the zakat due on it and obtained an unrestricted zakat certificate for the years mentioned.
+The company submitted the zakat declaration for the years ending from December 31, 2021 until 2023, and paid the zakat due on it and obtained an unrestricted zakat certificate for the years mentioned.
 The Zakat, Tax and Customs Authority has not issued the zakat assessment for the years mentioned to date.

-23. EARNINGS PER SHARE
+22. EARNINGS PER SHARE

-The basic and diluted earnings per share from net income / (loss) are calculated by dividing net income / (loss) for the year attributable to the shareholders of the parent company by the weighted average number of ordinary shares at year-end.
+The basic and diluted earnings per share from net income are calculated by dividing net income for the year attributable to the shareholders of the parent company by the weighted average number of ordinary shares at year-end.
 The diluted earnings per share is equal to the basic earnings per share.

-The number of shares for the year ended 31 December 2023 has been adjusted to reflect the split of shares shown in Note 14.
+The number of shares has been adjusted to reflect the split of shares shown in Note 14.
 Since this split represents an increase in the number of underlying shares without a corresponding change in resources, the reference average of the number of outstanding underlying shares during all periods offered has been revised retrospectively.